thosgood/this-weeks-finds/markdown/151-200/week159.md

 where F is the curvature of A. The equations of motion say that both the curvature of A and the exterior covariant derivative of B vanish.
-All solutions of these equations are locally gauge-equivalent, so there are no local degrees of freedom - that\'s what I mean by saying we get a topological field theory.
+All solutions of these equations are locally gauge-equivalent, so there are no local degrees of freedom - that's what I mean by saying we get a topological field theory.

 But if we impose the constraint that

 B = e \^ e

-where e is a \"cotetrad\" - which locally amounts to a 1-form taking values in R\^4 - we get the equations of general relativity!
-We can impose this constraint by throwing an extra term into the Lagrangian, involving an extra \"Lagrange multiplier\" field.
+where e is a "cotetrad" - which locally amounts to a 1-form taking values in R\^4 - we get the equations of general relativity!
+We can impose this constraint by throwing an extra term into the Lagrangian, involving an extra "Lagrange multiplier" field.
 The sole purpose of this extra field is to ensure that when we compute the variation of the action with respect to it, we get zero iff B = e \^ e.

-Similarly, in Ling and Smolin\'s formulation of 11d supergravity we start with:
+Similarly, in Ling and Smolin's formulation of 11d supergravity we start with:

-a\) a super-Poincare superconnection A, which can locally be described as a 1-form taking values in the super-Lie algebra of the super-Poincare group - or \"super-Poincare algebra\", for short.
+a\) a super-Poincare superconnection A, which can locally be described as a 1-form taking values in the super-Lie algebra of the super-Poincare group - or "super-Poincare algebra", for short.

 b\) a 3-form C.

 c\) a 6-form D.

-We think of all three of these as \"gauge fields\".
-I already mentioned in \"[week157](week157.html)\" how a p-form can be viewed as a generalization of the electromagnetic vector potential which couples naturally to a membrane that traces out a p-dimensional surface in
+We think of all three of these as "gauge fields".
+I already mentioned in ["Week 157"](#week157) how a p-form can be viewed as a generalization of the electromagnetic vector potential which couples naturally to a membrane that traces out a p-dimensional surface in
 spacetime: we just integrate the p-form over this surface to get the action.
-Annoyingly, physicists call a membrane that traces out a p-dimensional surface in spacetime a \"(p-1)-brane\", so a string is a 1-brane, a point particle is a 0-brane\... and an instanton is a -1-brane.
+Annoyingly, physicists call a membrane that traces out a p-dimensional surface in spacetime a "(p-1)-brane", so a string is a 1-brane, a point particle is a 0-brane... and an instanton is a -1-brane.
 They should have remembered to count spacetime dimensions instead of space dimensions!
-Then we wouldn\'t have this nasty \"minus one\" stuff.
+Then we wouldn't have this nasty "minus one" stuff.

-But anyway, the usual formulation of 11d supergravity (see
-\"[week157](week157.html)\") involves a 3-form field, which couples naturally to 2-branes.
-This is nice because there\'s lots of evidence that M-theory has a lot to do with 2-branes.
-The nice thing about Ling and Smolin\'s formulation is that it also includes a 6-form field, which couples to 5-branes.
-There\'s also a lot of evidence that M-theory is related to 5-branes, but these have always been a bit more mysterious than the 2-branes.
-Now, however, they\'re staring us in the face right from the start!
+But anyway, the usual formulation of 11d supergravity (see ["Week 157"](#week157)) involves a 3-form field, which couples naturally to 2-branes.
+This is nice because there's lots of evidence that M-theory has a lot to do with 2-branes.
+The nice thing about Ling and Smolin's formulation is that it also includes a 6-form field, which couples to 5-branes.
+There's also a lot of evidence that M-theory is related to 5-branes, but these have always been a bit more mysterious than the 2-branes.
+Now, however, they're staring us in the face right from the start!

-Next, before I go further, I should say what the \"super-Poincare algebra\" is!
+Next, before I go further, I should say what the "super-Poincare algebra" is!

-In fact, I\'ve been pretty coy all along about explaining supersymmetry.
+In fact, I've been pretty coy all along about explaining supersymmetry.
 Let me quickly try to remedy that.
 The basic idea of supersymmetry is that we should build the distinction between bosons and fermions into all the math we ever do.
-So instead of doing math with vector spaces, we should do it with \"supervector spaces\".
-A supervector space is just a direct sum of two vector spaces, called the \"even\" or \"bosonic\" space and the \"odd\" or \"fermionic\" space.
+So instead of doing math with vector spaces, we should do it with "supervector spaces".
+A supervector space is just a direct sum of two vector spaces, called the "even" or "bosonic" space and the "odd" or "fermionic" space.
 So, for example, the Hilbert space of a quantum system built out of bosons and fermions will always be a supervector space.